kes/blog/content/posts/project-euler-num-308.md

 CL-USER>
 ```

-Wow, we shaved 16 seconds off our time.
+Wow, we shaved 16 seconds off the time.

+## Conclusion {#conclusion}

+In the end, we learn two things:

+-   It takes exactly \\( 1,539,669,807,660,924 \\) iterations of Conway’s `FRACTRAN` program to reach the power of two whose exponent is the \\( 10,001^{st} \\) prime.

+-   By understanding the `FRACTRAN` program as a finite state machine, and then optimizing the transitions, we can go from a naive simulator to a zero-consing, tagbody-based implementation that solves the problem in just over one minute.

+For a "ridiculous" little language, `FRACTRAN` is mind-expanding, and from a programming standpoint, an excellent way to explore number theory, automata, and performance tuning.

-`FRACTRAN`, pretty cool.
+`FRACTRAN`: pretty cool.